 The site administrator conducts weekly walk throughs in all classrooms to review the implementation of the adopted curriculum and the effectiveness of the classroom teacher.
 All teachers that are on evaluation cycle will be evaluated by the school site administration in accordance with district policy using a research-based teacher evaluation tool.
-In addition, the administrative team comprised of the Superintendent, Director of Special Education, Director of Technology, and all site administrators conduct monthly walkthrough observations at all school sites to calibrate expectations and discuss the implementation of district instructional initiatives.
-Overall, the middle school has suffered staff turnover yearly which results in inconsistent implementation of sound instructional practices.
+In addition, the administrative team comprised of the Superintendent, Director of Special Education, and all site administrators conduct monthly walkthrough observations at all school sites to calibrate expectations and discuss the implementation of district instructional initiatives.
 Teachers are coached throughout the year to help them deepen their instructional practice in order to best serve students.
 Based on ability and needs, teachers are given the opportunity to participate in professional development and one-on-one coaching to expand their methods of instruction.